Do You Legally Need a Written Contract?

 What Must Be Included

-Under the Fair Work Act and the Hospitality Award, your employment contract should include these essential elements:
+Under the Fair Work Act 2009 (Cth) and the Hospitality Industry (General) Award MA000009, every employment contract should cover these essentials:

 - Employer details — business name, ABN, trading name, workplace address